What is a Middle 8?

 For another great middle 8, check out David Bowie’s Changes.
 Starting at 2:26, right after the second chorus, this section adds a certain dreamy flavor to this gritty song.
 A new atmosphere that perfectly tends back to another chorus.

 Bruce Springsteen’s Born To Run offers another fantastic example to understand what a good middle 8 is.
-Occurring at 2:12, after an exciting sax solo, it breaks up the rock’n’roll mood of the song to bring us in a sort of eerie fantasy.
+Occurring at 2:12, after an exciting sax solo, it breaks up the rock’n’roll mood of the song to bring us into a sort of eerie fantasy.
 The melody changes to a calmer and almost whispered tale, to build up towards an instrumental break ending with one of The Boss’ legendary countdowns that brings us back to a verse.

 The ethereal Running Up That Hill by Kate Bush presents another evocative middle 8 that effectively breaks up the song to offer a more enticing rhythm before returning to the initial synth riff and then another chorus.